FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 Tool coordinates
 ~~~~~~~~~~~~~~~~~~~

-Under the menu bar of "Robot Settings" in "Initial Settings", click "Tool Coordinates" to enter the tool coordinates interface.
-Tool coordinates can realize the modification, clearing and application of tool coordinates.
-There are 15 numbers in the drop-down list of the tool coordinate system.
-After selecting the corresponding coordinate system (the name of the coordinate system can be customized), the corresponding coordinate value, tool type and installation position will be displayed below (displayed only under the sensor type tool), select Click the "Apply" button after a certain coordinate system, and the currently used tool coordinate system will change to the selected coordinates, as shown in Figure3.4-1.
+In the menu bar of "Initial - Base - Coordinate", click "TCP" to enter the tool coordinate page.

+Tool coordinates can be modified, cleared and applied.
+In the drop-down list of tool coordinate systems, after selecting the corresponding coordinate system(the coordinate system name can be customized), the corresponding coordinate value, tool type and installation location (only displayed under sensor type tools) will be displayed below.
+After selecting a coordinate system, click the "Apply" button, and the currently used tool coordinate system will become the selected coordinate, as shown below.

 .. image:: teaching_pendant_software/027.png
    :width: 3in
    :align: center

-.. centered:: Figure 4.4-1 Set tool coordinates
+.. centered:: Figure 5.4-1 Set tool coordinates

+Under QNX:

+- There are 15 tool coordinate systems.

+Under Linux:

+- There are 20 tool coordinate systems.

 Click "Modify" to reset the tool coordinate system of the number according to the prompt.
 Tool calibration methods are divided into four-point method and six-point method.
 The four-point method only calibrates the tool TCP, that is, the position of the center point of the tool.
 Its posture defaults to be consistent with the end posture.
 The six-point method adds two points to the four-point method. , used to calibrate the attitude of the tool, here we take the six-point method as an example to explain.